Enjoy this wonderful article by artist Julie Duell on abstract painting ideas for beginners.

 This next painting is one I did while my late husband, John, was under anaesthetic having an operation.
 It just “appeared” under my brush and is clearly he and I in an embrace.
 It makes one wonder what can be accessed through our subconscious doesn’t it?

-Another approach is painting to music.
+Another abstract painting ideas is painting to music.
 Try mixing the colours you feel express your favourite music and play it as you paint.
 I remember slowly flowing house enamels on a big board once to the Moonlight Sonata.
 It was a wonderful experience watching the colours meet, merge, blend and interact like a slow dance to the music and I “helped” them along with my fingers in the paint!
 Unfortunately I don’t have a photo of it.

 It is interesting that we allow ourselves to listen to music without lyrics without walking away saying “I don’t understand it!”
 Yet most of us seem to desire a physical painting to be representational of something we can name.